Recently turned vegan? Confused about how to make plant-based milks? Find a simple recipe here as well as commonly-asked questions.

-A note on prices: those listed below are the average prices of each organic seed and nut in the bulk section of Whole Foods in Canada.
-They are by no means the cheapest seller (see my FAQs below), and they're more expensive because they're organic, but this is just an example of standardised prices to show how different nuts compare to each other.
+A note on prices: those listed below are the average current prices of each organic seed and nut in the bulk section of Whole Foods in Canada.
+They are by no means the cheapest seller (see my FAQs), and they're more expensive because they're organic, but this is just an example of standardized prices to show how different nuts compare to each other.

 - $0.35 per ¼ cup (really cheap!)